 The Company's activities expose it to certain financial risks, including credit risk, liquidity risk, and market risk.
 This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for managing risk.
-There were no changes to the Company's risk management policies or procedures during the six-months ended June 30, 2023.
+There were no changes to the Company's risk management policies or procedures during the year-ended December 31, 2023.